marcbasquensmunoz/BoreholeNetworksSimulator.jl/docs/src/nonhistory.md

-Now, we define two different options using different `method` parameters, one with `ConvolutionMethod` corresponding to the convolution, and the other with `NonHistoryMethod`, corresponding with the non-history method.
+Now, we define two different options using different `method` parameters, one with `ConvolutionMethod` corresponding to the convolution, and the other with `OriginalNonHistoryMethod`, corresponding with the non-history method.

 ````@example nonhistory
 options_convolution = SimulationOptions(